SenthilNayagan/senthilnayagan.github.io/_posts/devops/containers/orchestration/kubernetes/2022-08-17-kubernetes-basics.markdown

 #### kube-controller-manager

 The Kubernetes controller manager is a daemon that consists of four different *control loops* that are referred to as controller processes.
+A control loop is a kind of loop that does not terminate and is used to manage the state of the system.
+In order to achieve this goal, a controller loop is required to comprise two components:

+1. Snapshot of the current state of the system.
+2. Access to the desired state of the system.

 These controller processes keep an eye on the status of the different services deployed through the API and take corrective action if the *current state* doesn't match the *desired state*.

 The controllers that ship with Kubernetes are: